Tweetsauceyeep/google-homepage/README.md

 # google-homepage
-google homepage project for The Odin Project
+Google Homepage project for The Odin Project

-Note: Add Nav bar and Footer
+- Use CSS and HTML to recreate the google home page.s